 My recent work combines a complex array of form and texture with a very controlled, frequently complicated , hand-painted acrylic finish.
 In contrast to the end product, however, the idea behind each sculpture is really very simple.
 All of my pieces begin with the concept of one existing animal mounted on a base the resembles topography found in nature such as trees, log, or coral.
 The terrain is generally quite textured (but not always) and practically never mirrors the animal’s natural habitat.
 When creating the creature itself, I make a boundless attempt to augment and distort its structure and surface until it is virtually unrecognizable from the beast it once was.
 I take the very same drastic approach when selecting the final color application and finish.
 The only exception being my early, single, solid color, glaze work which feature a very conservative color choice.

 Douglas A Hebert loves all things visual arts- drawing, painting, and sculpting.
 But, inspired by his college art instructor and mentor, John Wittersheim, sculpting captured and kept his heart.
 Influenced by surrealism wherever it can be found in the art world, he hopes viewers “… interpret my work with an open mind and take away a slight sense of bewilderment.”

 Doug grew up in Berkley, Michigan- a Detroit suburb where the economy and jobs were driven by the auto industry.
 In Berkley, a career in the arts raised eyebrows.
 Still, Doug and his dream were well supported by loving family and friends and he successfully completed his BFA in drawing from Siena Heights University in 1999 and graduate work at Wayne State University.
-He received his teaching certificate at Wayne State in 2006 and moved to Phoenix, Arizona where he teaches art at Hurley Ranch Elementary and Middle School and adult hand building and sculpture at Desert Dragon Pottery in Phoenix.
+He received his teaching certificate at Wayne State in 2006 and moved to Phoenix, Arizona where he teaches art at Amberlea Elementary and adult hand building and sculpture at Desert Dragon Pottery Art school in Phoenix.

 Wayne State University, Teaching Certification, Art Education, 2006